mathflowjs/mathflow/docs/guide/index.md

 :wave: Hello World!

-You're reading the official documentation for [MathScript](https://github.com/henryhale/mathscript).
+You're reading the official documentation for [MathFlow](https://github.com/henryhale/mathflow).

-## What is MathScript?
+## What is MathFlow?

-**MathScript** is a lightweight and expressive scripting language designed for mathematical expressions and calculations.
+**MathFlow** is a lightweight and expressive scripting language designed for mathematical expressions and calculations.
 It provides a simple and intuitive syntax for performing mathematical operations, including support for standard arithmetic, functions like sin, cos, tan, and other functions.

-## What MathScript is not?
+## What MathFlow is not?

 ::: warning
-- MathScript is not a fully-fledged scripting language.
+- MathFlow is not a fully-fledged scripting language.
 This means that it can not be used to build applications by itself.
 :::

 ## Main Objectives